 MARTYRDOM & BEARING WITNESS

 So the call to being a “martyr” or “witness” to the Lord does not always come wrapped in heroism and extraordinary chivalry.
-In fact it comes to me, as it did to Peter, in rather prosaic circumstances, when I am perhaps trying to “blend in” or “belong” in my habitual setting(s), in ways that I should not.
-Lord, grant me the courage to be the true “me” that I am in You, regardless of my everyday circumstances.
+It might come to me in my everyday, undramatic circumstances, when I am trying to “blend in” or “belong” in ways that I should not.
+Lord, grant me the courage to be the true “me” I am in You, regardless of the circumstances.
 Amen!